Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 ./edge-save-oci-artefacts.sh --source-registry registry.suse.com

-4. Copy this archive to your air-gapped machine
+4. Copy this archive to your air-gapped machine:

 scp oci-artefacts.tar.gz <user>@<machine_ip>:/path